Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing in the Discipline

 This course introduces students to principles and skills necessary for writing in professional settings.
 It includes study of rhetoric, ethics, and information design in workplace writing; examination of the roles of professional writers; close readings of texts and documents that model professional techniques; and practice composing in a variety of professional genres.
-The course will include instruction in ethical communication , rhetorical context, document design, communication technologies, precision, concision, and tone.
-This course fulfills the Theory and Practice requirement in the English major.
-Prerequisites: ENGL 201, 202, 203, or 204
+The course will include instruction in ethical communication, rhetorical context, document design, communication technologies, precision, concision, and tone.
+This course fulfills an Integration in the Humanities core requirement and a WAC Writing in the Discipline requirement.
+Prerequisite: ENGL 121 or 190.

 4 Credits